You’ll love these soft, thick and chewy oatmeal chocolate chips bars. They are delicious and so easy to make, no mixer needed!

 How to Make Oatmeal Chocolate Chip Bars

-First combine flour, baking soda and cornstarch in a medium bowl.
+First combine the flour, rolled oats, baking soda and cornstarch in a medium bowl.
 Set aside.

 Then melt the butter halfway, remove from the heat and stir so the butter cools fast.
 Next, place the sugar in a large bowl and add the melted butter and stir.